hyprsoftcorp/DnsMonitor/README.md

 2. [GoDaddyDnsProvider](https://www.godaddy.com/) - Requires a [GoDaddy API key and secret](https://developer.godaddy.com/keys).

 ## Sample Settings File
-The 'appsetings.json' file is required and here is a sample.  <b>This file COULD contain sensitive/secret information</b>.
+The 'appsettings.json' file is required and here is a sample.  <b>This file COULD contain sensitive/secret information</b>.
+Protect it accordingly!
 ~~~json
 {
   "MonitorSettings": {